mattnunes/iOSCodingChallenge/README.md

 }
 4. Display the products nicely in a scrollable list including their name, their image, and their price.
 Use our existing app for an idea of our asthetic.

+Please don't use any high-level libraries (pods) for this work.
+We're interested in your coding style, and not your ability to hammer together external libraries.

 Bonus points for:

 1. Sorting the list of products by price